sonic-net/DASH/Documentation/dash-hld.md

 ## High-Level Design

 **DASH high level design**

-The system architecture for SONiC-DASH relies upon the SONiC system architecture (link = https://github.com/Azure/SONiC/wiki/Architecture) and adds a _new docker container_ in the user space we are naming 'dash container' to create the functional component for DASH.
+The system architecture for SONiC-DASH relies upon the [SONiC system architecture](https://github.com/Azure/SONiC/wiki/Architecture) and adds a *new docker container* in the user space named **dash container** to create the functional component for DASH.

-In the sync-d container we will add 'sai api DASH' (as opposed to simply 'sai api' in the original SONiC architecture.
+In the **sync-d container** we will add **sai api DASH** (as opposed to *sai api* in the original SONiC architecture).

-The DPU/IPU/SmartNic hardware will run a separate instance of 'SONiC-DASH' on the hardware.
+The *DPU/IPU/SmartNic* hardware will run a separate instance of SONiC-DASH on the hardware.

 The component interactions will be executed as a new user space container implementation; relying on the existing SONiC infrastructure and components to interact as they normally would.

-The functionality of the new dash container in the user space is to receive content from the Software Defined Networking (SDN) controller to control setup for the overlay configurations.
-DASH receives the objects, translates them with a gNMI agent, provides them to the SONiC OrchAgent for further translation onto the dataplane via the SAI db.
+The functionality of the new *dash container* in the user space is to receive content from the Software Defined Networking (SDN) controller to control setup for the overlay configurations.
+DASH receives the objects, translates them with a **gNMI agent**, provides them to the *SONiC OrchAgent* for further translation onto the dataplane via the **SAI database**.

+> [!NOTE]
-Need a drawing and descriptions of the DASH user space **state interactions** (example such as LLDP-state interactions figure in https://github.com/Azure/SONiC/wiki/Architecture).
+> Need a drawing and descriptions of the DASH user space **state interactions** (example such as shown in the figure [LLDP-state interactions](https://github.com/Azure/SONiC/wiki/Architecture).

 @lihuay @lguohan @prsunny - would you review and/or improve this write-up?

-TBD

 ## Repositories